 - Assisting with customer service and patient care with relation to pharmaceutical healthcare.

 Where you might work:

-You will work in a community (retail) pharmacy.
-While Pharmacy Assistants also work in hospitals, Community Pharmacy Assistants require more customer service skills, and will deal more with general health issues seen in the community.
+- You could work in a community (retail) pharmacy.
+Community Pharmacy Assistants require more customer service skills and will deal more with general health issues seen in the community.